paul-hammant/tbd/content/alternative-branching-models/index.md

 ![](/images/githubflow3.png)

-Of course if your rebase/squash your series of commits, they could land in the trunk as a single commit.
+Of course if you rebase/squash your series of commits, they could land in the trunk as a single commit.
 Also note that the review commentary is still available after the branch is deleted, as it should be.

 See the Github Flow landing page for more{{< ext url="https://guides.github.com/introduction/flow/" >}}